 Best Budget Option: Besamenature Artificial Fiddle Leaf Fig

 If you’re looking for a slightly lower price point than our first option, BesameNature is another great brand in the faux plant industry.
 Their faux fiddle leaf fig comes in three height options: 22 inch, 30 inch, and 40 inch.

 While they’re not as tall as the options from nearly natural, they are very high quality and realistic looking.
 Similar to nearly natural, this plant comes in a small black planter that you’ll most likely want to replace with a more attractive one that suits your home’s décor.

-The biggest pro to this brand is that their plants start at a lower price point than other comparable models.
-Their tallest 40″ fiddle leaf fig rings up at just under $60.
+The biggest pro to this brand is that their plants start at a lower price point than other comparable models, while still providing a realistic look to their faux figs. Their tallest 40″ fiddle leaf fig rings up at just under $60.
 Comparatively, nearly natural’s comparable option is 48″ for over $100.

 Best Small Option: Real Touch Fiddle Leaf Tabletop Plant

 Maybe you only have a small space where you want to place your fiddle leaf fig, and need something small?

 This faux fiddle leaf fig from Naturally Home Accents is only 12″ tall, making it the smallest option of the three.
 It also comes with an attractive white ceramic pot, which means it arrives ready to be placed in your home!
 Simply remove the plant from the box, fluff the leaves, and place it wherever you want.